bids-standard/bids-specification/DECISION-MAKING.md

 ### Other groups

-The following groups not listed in detail.
+The following groups are not described in detail.
 Please learn more about these groups from the
 [BIDS governance](https://bids.neuroimaging.io/governance.html).